qlik-oss/core-file-connectivity-service/README.md

 ## Overview

-Outhaul is a reverse proxy for registering a custom connector service and retrieve a secure http endpoint.
+Outhaul is a reverse proxy for registering a custom connector service and retrieving a secure http endpoint.

 ## Contributing